 Best Hotel in CBD: Alto Hotel on Bourke

 South Melbourne is an inner-city suburb that sits nestled between the Yarra River and Port Phillip Bay.
 It is a charming and eclectic neighbourhood that is home to Victorian-era terrace homes and one of the oldest public markets in Melbourne.
-This diverse south-central district is also one of the best areas in Melbourne to stay to take in spectacular and panoramic views of the city’s skyline.
+This diverse south-central district is one of the best areas in Melbourne to stay for spectacular and panoramic views of the city’s skyline and is a gateway to the best road trips in Victoria.

 Home to a number of backpacker hostels and affordable hotels, South Melbourne is our top pick for where to stay in Melbourne for one night – or if you’re on a budget.
 Throughout the neighbourhood, you’ll find an array of Melbourne accommodation options that offer comfortable, clean and safe beds at a great price.